 Application outcomes will be advised by mid November 2017.

-How to apply for the new round
+How to apply for a new applicant scholarship: Opening July 2018

 To be eligible for the new round Western Chances scholarship applicants must reside in one of the six nominated municipalities in Melbourne’s west and be enrolled at a government secondary school, TAFE, university or Community Service Organisation.
 All applicants must be able to demonstrate that they are talented motivated and demonstrate financial need or hardship.